Electoral services privacy notice

 The information is managed by Electoral Registration Officers who use the information provided to create electoral registers.
-There are 2 types of register; the full electoral register and the open (edited) register.
+There are 2 types of register: the full electoral register and the open (edited) register.

 We are required by law to provide the register to the following:

-- Credit reference agencies (Regulation 113/114)
+- credit reference agencies (Regulation 113/114)

-- Courts Service
+- courts Service

 - The British Library (Regulation 97)